 Doug Hylan built his first boat at age 14, a disappointing catamaran with a propensity to bury her lee hull before realizing any adolescent-appropriate speeds.
 After a decade or so of dabbling in more or less respectable professions, in the 80s he slipped back into boat building, first working with Jim Steele and Joel White.
 In 1987 he partnered with John Dunbar at Benjamin River Marine, heading up such projects as the Rozinante canoe yawl RED HEAD, and the restoration of the sardine carrier GRAYLING.
 In 1999 he founded D. N. Hylan & Associates in Brooklin, Maine specializing in the design, building, and restoration of wooden boats.
 (Photo courtesy Maynard Bray)

 Ellery Brown was forced to use fiberglass boats as a boy.
 He began his recovery at the age of 14 when he first stepped aboard a 1926 Alden Triangle.
 After several years spent crewing on schooners, working the yard at various boat yards and earning a B.A from Bates College, he enrolled in a 2-year program in traditional boat construction at The Apprenticeshop in Rockland ME.
 From there it was a short sail to Brooklin (on an Alden Triangle of course) to begin work for Doug Hylan in 2008.
 Since then Ellery’s been involved with every boat launched from Hylan & Brown- Boatbuilders, either from the shop floor, the yard, the office or all three.
-When he’s not at the shop you can find him gallivanting with his two boys on land, at sea and in the intertidal zone.
+When he’s not at the shop you can find him gallivanting with his two boys and one girl on land, at sea and in the intertidal zone.

 Matt Elwell has been with Hylan & Brown – Boatbuilders since Doug struck out on his own in 1998.
 Doug recognized Matt’s talent and far ranging capability right away, and he has been the lead carpenter or foreman on nearly every boat project, new or old, to pass through these doors.
 He sets the bar in the shop for craftsmanship, efficiency, and critical thinking and he is integral to the culture of excellence that is the foundation of our business.
 Matt has long since mastered most aspects of custom wooden boat construction.
 But his natural desire to learn and expand his abilities never fizzles.